Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Main results

 \section{Main results}

-In this section we state our main results related to dominant subspace approximations and low rank matrix approximations in terms of block Krylov subspaces.
+In this section, we state our main results related to dominant subspace approximations and low-rank matrix approximations in terms of block Krylov subspaces.
 The proofs of these results are considered in Section \ref{sec proofs}.
-Our results are motivated by the structural results of the DIKM-I theory described in Section \ref{sec DIKM}.
-At the end of this section we include some comments and further research problems related to the present work.
+At the end of this section, we include some comments and further research problems related to the present work.

+Our results are motivated by the recent work of P. Drineas, I.C.F.
+Ipsen, E.M.
+Kontopoulou and M. Magdon-Ismail \cite{D19}.
+In that work, the authors merged a series of techniques, tools and arguments that lead to structural results related to the approximation of dominant subspaces from block Krylov spaces in the presence of a singular gap.
+The convergence analysis obtained in \cite{D19} has a deep influence in our present work; indeed, we shall follow some of the lines developed in that work, that we refer to as the \textit{DIKM-I theory}.
+Of course, at some points, we have to depart from those arguments to deal with the no-singular-gap case.